 The committee engaged in a robust discussion on the CMS Hospital Equity Reporting Measures and requested specific language modifications to the CMS language used in the proposed structural measures presented.
 The committee raised concerns on the term "social determinants of health information" used in the CMS measure "Domain 3: Data Analysis (found on Slide 20 of the "Presentation Materials: Potential Structural Measures for Hospital Equity Reports"), as it would be more accurate to use social needs when addressing housing, food security, and other social needs.
 Another concern raised was that the CMS standard is restricted to collection of information from patients and does not account for area-based measures and/or Healthy Places Index (HPI) scores.
 The committee continued to discuss the evolution of the CMS process and how the committee can build upon the current CMS process in California.
-The committee also raised attention to the data analysis section of the CMS Hospital Equity Reporting Measures and noting that, because it is a self-attestation by the hospital, it lacks the ability to be adequately analyzed and interpreted.
-The committee discussed how the recommendation language can be expanded to better capture more granular information.
+The committee also raised attention to the data analysis section of the CMS Hospital Equity Reporting Measures that it lacks the requirements for analysis and interpretation of the results.
+The committee discussed how the recommendation language can be expanded to better capture more granular information relating to the activities reported by hospitals when addressing the five structural measures outlined in the CMS hospital health equity reporting.
 Ultimately the committee decided to add the language "with additional specifications to be defined by the committee" to the CMS measure to provide the committee greater flexibility to further define it in the future.